makkahwi/russaifa-club/README.md

 ## To Do

 - Replace gallery with looping 1 big photo, get rid of empowering people
-- Replace "Welcome to Coaching!" image with header image
 - Replace many boxes section with fewer
 - Add 3 more partners
 - Fix testimonials view